 Please do come and see just how we do this, we look forward to showing you round!

-Mrs Margaret Kewell became Acting Head of Grace Dieu in September 2017, having held the position of Deputy Head for the last three years and Senior Teacher before that.
+Mrs Margaret Kewell became Headmistress of Grace Dieu in January 2018, having held the position of Deputy Head for the last three years and Senior Teacher before that.
 She holds a Bachelor of Education (Hons) degree specialising in English and History.
 Margaret was educated at Christ’s College, Liverpool and began her teaching career in Liverpool.
 She then spent three years teaching in Northlands International School in Buenos Aires, Argentina, after which she returned to England teaching in the independent sector in both Surrey and then Essex.

 Margaret is married to David and they have three sons, Matthew, Gregory and Symeon and their dog Rufus.
 After taking time out of teaching when her children were young, Margaret returned to the profession taking up a position at Grace Dieu where she has been a part of the community here for 18 years.